7:00AM to 5:00PM

 One of the cons of pex is if there is a problem with the outdoor supply line, it would be best not to use pex pipes.
 They are more suited for indoor plumbing and may not withstand external conditions.

 While pex pipes can resist more excellent conditions, they are susceptible to a sharp fall in temperature.
-Extremely cold temperatures are their enemies.
-They operate by trapping heat within the pipeline, extremely cold environmental conditions could hamper water supply, leading to internal damage.
+Frigid temperatures are their enemies.
+They operate by trapping heat within the pipeline; icy environmental conditions could hamper the water supply, leading to internal damage.

 Once pex deteriorates, the only option is to use new material.
 So, it’s not eco-friendly, and you can’t recycle old pipelines.

 You’ve seen the pros and cons of pex pipes.
-Now, let’s take a look at the advantages of copper for repiping.
+Now, let’s look at copper’s advantages for repiping.

 it’s incredibly durable, leading to its growing popularity among customers.
 Your copper pipes will last a long time.
 Most brands also offer a substantial warranty, extending up to 50 years.

-Copper is eco-friendly and remains in top condition even after decades of heavy use.
+Copper is eco-friendly and remains in top condition after decades of heavy use.
 You can reuse copper pipes.
-Meaning, there’s no need to buy new materials, which proves affordable.
+This means there’s no need to buy new materials, which proves affordable.

 As it’s also a naturally occurring element, it won’t give off toxic fumes in the event of a fire.
 Plus, it prevents bacterial growth and keeps your family safe.

 Using these pipes outside is also possible as they don’t deteriorate under UV rays.
-Moreover, you can ensure that your pipes never leak with proper copper pipe installation and maintenance.
+Moreover, proper copper pipe installation and maintenance can ensure your pipes never leak.

-But while copper sounds impressive with it’s environmental impact, there are some disadvantages too when it comes to this pipe and you might not consider this the right material for you and your water supply line.
+But while copper sounds impressive with its environmental impact, there are some disadvantages to this pipe, too, and you might not consider this the suitable material for you and your water supply line.

-While copper sounds like a very good option, new copper pipes costs a lot and is more expensive than pex.
-Copper pipes cost three times more than pex.
-Also copper pipes waste about 32% more water and energy than plastic pipes since it is a conductive material and easily affected by ambient temperature.
+While copper sounds like a perfect option, new copper pipes cost a lot and are more expensive than pex; copper pipes cost three times more than pex.
+Also, copper pipes waste about 32% more water and energy than plastic pipes since they are conductive and easily affected by ambient temperature.
 You’ll need to have a flexible budget.
 It would be best to never compromise on quality.
-But many people may hesitate to purchase copper because of an affordable and efficient repiping option in pex.
+However, many people may hesitate to purchase copper because it is an affordable and efficient repiping option for pex.

 Even cold copper pipes may freeze and burst, making them unsuitable for repiping in frigid temperatures.
-So, we suggest contacting a plumbing service who will guide you on what material will work best.
+So, we suggest contacting a plumbing service who will guide you on the best material.

-We believe that you now have the basics and ideas on which best suits your homes and businesses.
-You can now choose between pex plumbing systems or copper systems, the two most popular choices and what’s the best solution for your repiping needs and plumbing system.
-Whether you need flexible pipes for a small space or you’re looking for a pipe that is environmentally friendly, just make sure both copper and pex are installed properly.
+We believe you now have the basics and ideas to suit your homes and businesses best.
+You can now choose between pex plumbing systems or copper systems, which are the two most popular choices.
+What’s the best solution for your repiping needs and plumbing system?
+Whether you need flexible pipes for a small space or you’re looking for an environmentally friendly pipe, make sure both copper and pex are correctly installed.

-However, irrespective of your choice, maintenance is the key too!
+However, irrespective of your choice, maintenance is the key, too!
 So it would be best to hire a plumbing service to look after the condition of the pipes now and then.
-For other issues concerning your plumbing systems, and to know more and get advice on a better option, don’t waste time and reach out to your local plumber today.
+For other issues concerning your plumbing systems, don’t waste time learning more and getting advice on a better option.
+Reach out to your local plumber today.